carbon-language/carbon-lang/flang/documentation/Calls.md

 addresses of trampolines.

-Note that `INTENT` and `CONTIGUOUS` attributes do not, by themselves, require the use of explicit interface; neither do dummy procedures.
+Note that `INTENT` and `CONTIGUOUS` attributes do not, by themselves, require the use of explicit interface; neither does the use of dummy procedures (implicit or explicit in their interfaces).

 Analyses of calls to procedures with implicit interfaces must make allowances or impose restrictions capable of dealing with any of the invisible `INTENT` and `CONTIGUOUS` attributes of dummy arguments